EuBIC/ReproducibleMSGuidelines/CONTRIBUTING.md

 ## Ideas

-BioContainers's [BioContainers Specification and Design](http://github.com/jgriss/ReproducibleMSGuidelines/issues) is filled with comments and ideas for enhancements and we believe would make the best entry points for new contributors.
+The [MS-based Research Reproducible Guidelines](http://github.com/jgriss/ReproducibleMSGuidelines/issues) is filled with comments and ideas for enhancements and we believe would make the best entry points for new contributors.

 ## Handling Pull Requests